Idaho Primary Election · May 19, 202607days·16hrs·11min·44secFind Polling Place →

 Campaign and Endorsements

-Lay faces Republican Geoffrey Surbeck in the May 19, 2026 Republican primary, as confirmed on Ballotpedia.
+Lay faces Republican Geoffrey Surbeck in the May 19, 2026 Republican primary, as reported by the Idaho Capital Sun.
 No formal endorsements for his 2026 campaign had been publicly reported at the time of publication.
 Campaign finance disclosures are available through the Idaho Sunshine campaign finance portal.
 The general election is November 3, 2026.

 FAQ

 Who is LeeJoe Lay?
 LeeJoe Lay is a Republican candidate for the Idaho State Senate in District 16.
-He is a construction and contracting professional who has run for the District 16 legislative seat multiple times since at least 2018.
+He is a construction and contracting professional who has run for the District 16 Senate seat four times since 2018.

 What district is LeeJoe Lay running in?
 Lay is running in Senate District 16, which covers a portion of Boise in Ada County.

 Is LeeJoe Lay an incumbent?
 No. Lay has not previously held elected office.
-He is challenging for the open seat being vacated by Democratic incumbent Sen. Ali Rabe.
+He is seeking the open seat being vacated by retiring Democratic incumbent Sen. Ali Rabe.

 Has LeeJoe Lay run for office before?
 Yes.
-He has run for the District 16 Senate seat multiple times, advancing from the Republican primary in 2018, 2020, and 2024, and losing the 2020 general election to incumbent Democrat Grant Burgoyne.
+He has run for the District 16 Senate seat in 2018, 2020, and 2024, losing the 2018 and 2020 general elections to incumbent Democrat Grant Burgoyne, and advancing from the 2024 Republican primary without appearing on the general election ballot.